hacksmiths/2019.goldsmiths.tech/future.md

     <div class="row">
       <div class="col-md-4">
         <div class="text-block">
-          <h5>What are Hack-Olympic?</h5>
+          <h5>What is Hack Your Future?</h5>
-          <p>Hack-Olympics are made up of a set of challenges that you and your team work to complete.
-Each of te Challenges has a set amount of points.
+          <p>Hack Your Future will be made up of a set of challenges that you and your team work to complete.
+Each of the Challenges has a set amount of points.
 Completing challenges earns more points for you and your team.
 The team with the most points at the end of the event wins.</p>
         </div>
         <div class="text-block">
           <h5>What kind of challenges will there be?</h5>